 I don't find that skipping it compromises the final taste, but if you'd like to add a "fish" note, try adding a couple of drops of Vegan Worcestershire sauce.

-Of course, if you don't follow a vegan diet feel free to add 2-3 tbsp of fish sauce into the dressing mix.
+Of course, if you don't follow a vegan diet feel free to add 2-3 tablespoon of fish sauce into the dressing mix.

 The recipe calls for tamarind paste, but if can't find it, just skip it altogether.